Alchmistt/alchmistt/README.md

 </span>

-- 👋 My name is Adryel Simon and I'm a jr front-end developer based in São Paulo, Brazil.
+- 👋 My name is Adryel Simon and I'm a JR QA based in São Paulo, Brazil.
 - 📫 Contact me at *[alchdev@outlook.com](mailto:alchdev@outlook.com)* or <a href="https://alchemistdev.vercel.app/about">click here</a>.

 <p align='center'>